TIBCOSoftware/snappydata/docs/quickstart/getting_started_on_aws.md

 *  Create an EC2 Key Pair in the region where you want to launch the SnappyData Cloud cluster

+### Launching the cluster from AWS EC2
-To launch the cluster from EC2 click [here](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https://zeppelindemo.s3.amazonaws.com/quickstart/snappydata-quickstart.json) and follow the instructions below.
+[Launch the cluster from EC2](https://console.aws.amazon.com/cloudformation/home#/stacks/new?templateURL=https://zeppelindemo.s3.amazonaws.com/quickstart/snappydata-quickstart.json) and follow the instructions below.

 1. The AWS Login Screen is displayed.
 Enter your AWS login credentials.